andreatta-ale/analixText/article/paper.md

     (...)

-In order to obtain a model for frequency decay over time, a Lagergren model is applied over minimized data.
-A detailed report on fit params of the model is displayed.
+To obtain a model for frequency decay over time, a Lagergren model is applied to minimized data.
+A detailed report on the model's fit parameters is displayed.

 ![png](output_22_0.png)